Encieh Erfani

 Enciah Erfani (born 1982) is an Iranian cosmologist whose research concerns cosmic inflation and the creation of primordial black holes.
-After leaving a faculty position in Iran for political reasons, she works in Canada as a joint postdoctoral research fellow at the Perimeter Institute for Theoretical Physics and the Canadian Institute for Theoretical Astrophysics.
+After ending her tenure track faculty position in Iran, she works in Canada as a joint postdoctoral research fellow at the Perimeter Institute for Theoretical Physics and the Canadian Institute for Theoretical Astrophysics.

 Education and career

 Erfani was born in Tabriz in 1982.
 After growing up in love with stargazing, Erfani studied physics as an undergraduate at Tabriz University, the first in her family with a university education.
 After graduating in 2003, and a master's degree from Azarbaijan Shahid Madani University in Tabriz in 2006, she went to the University of Bonn in Germany for doctoral study with Manuel Drees in the university's Physikalisches Institut, with support from the International Centre for Theoretical Physics in Trieste, Italy.
 There, she completed a Ph.D. in theoretical astro-particle physics in 2012, with the dissertation Inflation and Dark Matter Primordial Black Holes.
-Returning to Iran, she became a postdoctoral researcher at the Institute for Research in Fundamental Sciences from 2012 until 2015, when she took an assistant professor position at the Institute for Advanced Studies in Basic Sciences, a public advanced research center and university in Zanjan.
+Returning to Iran, she became a postdoctoral researcher at the Institute for Research in Fundamental Sciences from 2012 until 2015, when she took a tenure track assistant professor position at the Institute for Advanced Studies in Basic Sciences, a public advanced research center and university in Zanjan.